RWT225/DaVinci-Resolve-Course/README.md

 # DaVinci-Resolve-Course
 No one else can sabotage or take this code at all.
-Unless you are a contributor to the code
+Unless you are a contributor to the code for the website